ilneill/TMB-DataRead/README.md

 ## How I Read the Clock/Data
 I needed to detect the clock pulses, rising and faling edges, using that to recognise the start of a data stream and also trigger a data reading on each falling edge.
 But the clock and the data pulses are tiny, and at maximum are nowhere near the level to be recognised as a "high" in my 5v Mega.
 I was thinking of level convertors, or using transitors or FETs to allow me to get 0v and 5v levels for the Mega... then my research happened upon comparators (Op-Amps) and the fact that the Mega has one built in!

-The analog comparitor in the the Arduino Mega R3 can be given the 1.1v internal reference as an input, and with the clock pulse on the other input, I can recognise highs, lows and edges and trigger hardware interrups from them.
+The analog comparator in the the Arduino Mega R3 can be given the 1.1v internal reference as an input, and with the clock pulse on the other input, I can recognise highs, lows and edges and trigger hardware interrups from them.

 So that was the clock pulses sorted, leaving just the data to be read and "level shifted".
 I just used an analog input and if the read level was high enough then I know I had a bit that was a 1, else it was a 0.